alexle/alexle.github.com/posts/quitting-fantasy-football.markdown

 This is on top of the time spent listening to sports talk radio, reading "expert" blogs and articles, and watching FFB shows on ESPN.
 Of course, all this may not even have been necessary, which brings me to my next point.

 ###It's mainly a game of luck.###
 It didn't matter how much analysis I did or how risky my moves were.
 In the end, success in Fantasy Football is 90 percent luck and 10 percent skill.
+There are so many variables that are out of your control: injuries, off-field issues, suspensions.

 Two years ago, I finished the regular season 12-1 and promptly lost in the first round of the playoffs to the worst team.
 Suffice to say, I was irked.
 In any given week, anything and everything could happen, which gets tiresome.

 <hr width="75%">